cfralick/mkdong/README.md

 mkdong
 ======

-A CLI utility to print dongs.
+A Python module for printing dongs.
+_This module borrows heavily from https://github.com/mkdong.git_

 __installation:__
 ```bash